• View all

 If you are struggling with a divorce, legal separation, or another type of family law dispute, consider enlisting the guidance and support of a trusted Seattle attorney to help you move forward with greater clarity and confidence.
 It’s natural to feel overwhelmed and isolated during this challenging and turbulent time, but you do not have to face it alone.
 Your attorney will answer your questions, address your concerns, and help you take the necessary steps to secure your desired outcome.

-Reach out to the dedicated and compassionate legal team at the Hemmat Law Group today by calling our Seattle office at (206) 682-5200.
+Reach out to the dedicated and compassionate legal team at The Hemmat Law Group today by calling our Seattle office at (206) 682-5200.

 We Help Good People in Bad Situations